Stop Coughing at Night With Breathe-Easy ExerciseBy Dr. Artour Rakhimov, Alternative Health Educator and Author

 - Medically Reviewed by Naziliya Rakhimova, MD

 How to stop coughing even at night?
 Persistent coughing at night or daytime is the most common symptom among asthmatics.
-Over a quarter of million of asthmatics became symptom-free naturally, and stopped persistent coughing at night using one breathing technique called the Buteyko Emergency Procedure.
+Over a quarter million asthmatics became symptom-free naturally and stopped persistent coughing at night using one breathing technique called the Buteyko Emergency Procedure.
 This simple home remedy can help stop bouts of persistent coughing, including a dry cough and will aid in falling asleep promptly using relaxation and reduced breathing explained below.

-The Buteyko breathing method has been used by more than 100 MDs in the USSR and Russia for over 40 years.
+The Buteyko breathing method has been used by more than 150 MDs in the USSR and Russia for over 40 years.
 These doctors taught this exercise to their patients with asthma, COPD, bronchitis, emphysema, cystic fibrosis, and other conditions.
-It also solves the problem how to stop coughing at night.
+It also solves the problem of how to stop coughing at night.
 It will also help to get rid of or reduce coughing at night.
-It works well for a dry cough at night, excessive or severe cough, nagging bouts of coughing, and other similar situations.
+It works well for a dry cough at night, excessive or a severe cough, nagging of coughing, and other similar situations.
 Can't stop persistent coughing during the day?